StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/inspection/inspection.md

 model_fit = sem_fit(model)
 ```

-you and up with an object of type `SemFit`.
+you end up with an object of type `SemFit`.

 You can get some more information about it by using the `sem_summary` function: